Email marketing

 Here’s a source of inspiration for your April Fools’ emails.

 • National Siblings Day (Apr.
 10th) If you have a sibling, it’s the day to honor your family bonds and express your love and gratitude.
-Provide your customers with a good selection of gifts with lucrative pricing for their beloved family members.
+Offer a curated selection of sibling-themed gifts at special prices.

 • Earth Day (Apr.
 22nd) In your Earth Day email, highlight that your brand is eco-friendly and share sustainability tricks — for example, tell the story of your company and show that your products don’t harm the environment.
 Use storytelling to make your message more powerful.
 Or launch some charity activities and let customers contribute by purchasing from you.